RICH0423/rust-wasm/README.md

-# Rust 🦀 and WebAssembly 🕸
+# Rust 🦀 and WebAssembly 🕸 resources and sample code

 ## WASM-PACK Template